 Please join us for our annual St. Catherine's Day celebration!
-As in years past, we will meet at the Bryant Park Carousel.
+As in years past, we will meet at the Bryant Park Carousel at 7pm.
 After a few spins on the carousel, we will continue on to the Oyster Bar in Grand Central Station.
+If you would like to join us for dinner at 8, please let us know asap so we can include you in the reservations.
+(Please note, everyone is responsible for paying for their own food and drink).
+If you would like to join us just for the carousel and parading through the streets before dinner, that would be great, too.
 We look forward to seeing you there in your finest millinery attire.

 September is New York Textile Month.
 A group of designers from a variety of disciplines created this unique event to help the general public to better comprehend and embrace the textiles of life.
 Events, talks, walks, demonstrations, and exhibitions concerning cloth will be hosted throughout the city.
 The Milliners Guild will participate in this event with an exhibition of hats to celebrate all things textile.
 Check back here as the date approaches for more information about this year's venue.
 Visit textilemonth.nyc to learn more.